 1. Creating the eLOCCS Account

 Note: Grantees should maintain copies of this form for their own records.
-OCFO User Support Branch cannot process forms that are dated six months old and over.
+OCFO Security cannot process forms that are dated six months old and over.
 Forms should be currently dated and forwarded immediately to OCFO for proper disposition.

 Note: eLOCCS no longer requires a separate user ID and password to sign into the eLOCCS system.
 Single Sign On (SSO) uses only the Secure System’s ID and password to sign into Secure Systems and other systems such as eLOCCS.
 This eliminates the need to remember and use multiple IDs/passwords which makes it easier and streamlines the sign in process.